hcoles/pitest-site/quickstart/maven.markdown

 ### excludedClasses

 List of globs to match against class names.
 Matching classes will be excluded from mutation.

+Prior to 1.3.0 matching test classes were also not run.
+From 1.3.0 onwards tests are excluded with the excludedTests parameter

+### excludedTests

-Matching test classes will not be run (note if a suite includes an excluded class, then it will "leak" back in).
+List of globs to match against test class names.
+Matching tests will not bre run (note if a suite includes an excluded class, then it will "leak" back in).

 ### avoidCallsTo